A newspaper comic strip about a debonair and intelligent private detective who also happens to be good with guns and fists.

 - Blackmail: A very frequent occurence in the series, often targeting Pagan, who has a lot of darkness in her past.

 - Brainy Brunette: Pagan, though it's more street smarts than book learning.

 - Bump into Confrontation: Lady Lilliput does not take well to being bum ped into by a child.

 - Card Sharp: "Fingers" Moray

-- Civilian Villain: "Fingers" Moray's second appearance had him claiming to be reformed and working as a private eye.
+- Falsely Reformed Villain: "Fingers" Moray's second appearance had him claiming to be reformed and working as a private eye.
 He was actually planning to engage in some jewel theft.

 - Femme Fatale: Pagan Lee, initially.

 - Fille Fatale: "Silky" Shaw, leader of a street gang and accomplice of a forger/blackmailer.

 - Hair of Gold, Heart of Gold: Honey is young, sweet, wholesome and reflexively kind, a strong contrast to Pagan.